MicaContrerasGalicia/VideoPlayerKoin/README.md

 # VideoPlayerProject
-Video Player Training Globant
+Video Player Training

-- This project is to test the Exoplayer and customize it until all features can be reached. :)
+- This project is to test the Exoplayer and customize it until all features can be reached.